teamdunno/obfuscatemail/README.md

 :warning: STILL IN ALPHA, NOT READY FOR ANY USE

-Note: this is a friendlier option for Node.js users and other runtimes (Bun, Deno, and others) that wants to use this package
+Note: this is a friendlier option for Node.js users and other runtimes (Bun, Deno, and others) that wants to use ESM instead of Commonjs.
+It also supports types too!

 Even though the original package provides the types, but the package explicitly exporting to the plain, javascript bundle version.
 That makes the types gone
 <details>